Quartz clock: Explanation

 The frequency at which the crystal oscillates depends on its shape, size, and the crystal plane on which the quartz is cut.
 The positions at which electrodes are placed can slightly change the tuning as well.
 If the crystal is accurately shaped and positioned, it will oscillate at a desired frequency.
-In nearly all quartz watches, the frequency is 32768 Hz, and the crystal is cut in a small tuning fork shape on a particular crystal plane.
+In nearly all quartz clocks and watches, the frequency is 32768 Hz, and the crystal is cut in a small tuning fork shape on a particular crystal plane.
 This frequency is a power of two (32768 = 215), just high enough to exceed the human hearing range, yet low enough to keep electric energy consumption, cost and size at a modest level and to permit inexpensive counters to derive a 1-second pulse.
 The data line output from such a quartz resonator goes high and low 32768 times a second.
 This is fed into a flip-flop (which is essentially two transistors with a bit of cross-connection) which changes from low to high, or vice versa, whenever the line from the crystal goes from high to low.
 The output from that is fed into a second flip-flop, and so on through a chain of 15 flip-flops, each of which acts as an effective power of 2 frequency divider by dividing the frequency of the input signal by 2.
 The result is a 15-bit binary digital counter driven by the frequency that will overflow once per second, creating a digital pulse once per second.
 The pulse-per-second output can be used to drive many kinds of clocks.
 In analog quartz clocks and wristwatches, the electric pulse-per-second output is nearly always transferred to a Lavet-type stepping motor that converts the electronic input pulses from the flip-flops counting unit into mechanical output that can be used to move hands.

 It is also possible for quartz clocks and watches to have their quartz crystal oscillate at a higher frequency than 32768 (= 215) Hz (high frequency quartz movements) and/or generate digital pulses more than once per second, to drive a stepping motor powered second hand at a higher power of 2 than once every second, but the electric energy consumption (drain on the battery) goes up because higher oscillation frequencies and any activation of the stepping motor costs energy, making such small battery powered quartz watch movements relatively rare.
 Some analog quartz clocks feature a sweep second hand moved by a non-stepped battery or mains powered electric motor, often resulting in reduced mechanical output noise.